 There are 4 types of heat pump:

-Hybrid heat pumps – These work alongside your gas boiler.
-Smart controls pioneered by UK company PassivSystems enable you to maximise your carbon pollution savings.
+Hybrid heat pump works alongside your gas boiler.
+Smart controls pioneered by UK company PassivSystems enable you to maximise your carbon pollution savings (although currently their controls only work with a few brands).
 The controls do this by switching between the heat pump and gas boiler to use whichever is lowest carbon at the time.
 So, when electricity from the grid is low carbon the heat pump is used to provide your heat.
 When the electricity grid is being powered with lots of fossil fuels, the gas boiler will be cleaner and the controls switch to that.
 On really cold days the controls can use both simultaneously to keep your home nice and warm.
-Hybrid heat pumps are also ideal for off-grid properties currently powered by oil or LNG (Liquefied Natural Gas) where they will not only save carbon but also lead to significant cost savings.

-Air-source heat pump – this extracts heat from the air outside and uses it to heat the water in your radiators and in your hot water tank if you have one.
+Air-source heat pump extracts heat from the air outside (even when it’s cold!) and uses it to heat the water in your radiators and in your hot water tank if you have one.
 The heat pump needs to be outside your property.
-It doesn’t make the water as hot as a gas-fired boiler.
-So to ensure your house is warm enough it runs for longer; and you're also likely to need to increase the size of your radiators.
-The fan in the heat pump will make some noise, about the level of a quiet conversation from a meter away.
+It doesn’t make the water as hot as a gas-fired boiler, so to ensure your house is warm enough it runs for longer.
+You're also likely to need to increase the size of your radiators.
+The fan in the heat pump (which also needs to be outside the house) will make some noise, but no more than the background hum of a fridge.
 Of course the pump will be busiest during the winter months when you are less likely to be outside anyway.
+This is the option I plumped for.

-Ground-source heat pump – this extracts heat from the ground so requires a garden for a trench.
+Ground-source heat pump extracts heat from the ground, so requires a garden for a trench.
 It is more expensive than an air-source heat pump, but also more efficient and quieter.

-Air-air heat pumps – this blows warm air into your house rather than hot water.
+Air-air heat pump blows warm air into your house rather than hot water.
 If you have multiple floors to heat you will need more than one of these.

 Costs of heat pumps